-Taxicabs are an essential part of the transportation system in the District of Columbia.
-Although most taxi drivers have a desire to serve all passengers regardless of their personal characteristics, often times people of color, people with disabilities, and those who live in certain parts of the District are denied equal access to taxi services.
+Taxicabs and vehicles-for-hire (ie, companies that allow you to order rides by smartphone or other means) are an essential part of the transportation system in the District of Columbia.
+Although most drivers have a desire to serve all passengers regardless of their personal characteristics, often times people of color, people with disabilities, and those who live in certain parts of the District are denied equal access to services.
 But denying such service solely because of an individual's race, national origin, disability, age, sexual orientation, gender identity or other protected characteristics is illegal, and should be reported to the DC Office of Human Rights when it occurs.
-If you believe you were discriminated against by a vehicle-for-hire driver or company that is not a traditional taxi, you can file a public accommodations complaint.

 Examples of Discrimination

 Examples of discrimination include refusal of service to:

 - An individual with a collapsible wheelchair that fits into a car trunk;

 - A passenger because of the requested destination within the District;